dirksan28/Scenic2DashCanEmu/README.md

   ...
   };
 ```
+> [!NOTE]
-To see what the code is doing, start the serial console of the Arduino IDE at 9600 baud.
+>To see what the code is doing, start the serial console of the Arduino IDE at 9600 baud.

-#### Hint
+> [!TIP]
-If you remove line #4 (`#define ENABLE_CANBUS`), output to the MCP2515 breakout board will be skipped.
+>If you remove line #4 (`#define ENABLE_CANBUS`), output to the MCP2515 breakout board will be skipped.
-By doing so, the code runs fine within the famous and free [WOKI Online Arduino Simulator](https://wokwi.com/arduino/new?template=arduino-uno), making it easier for debugging purposes.
+>By doing so, the code runs fine within the famous and free [WOKI Online Arduino Simulator](https://wokwi.com/arduino/new?template=arduino-uno), making it easier for debugging purposes.

 ## Current state
 The code was tested on a V5.14 dashboard and runs fine.